-The Market Analysis & Innovation Research team conducts research at the interface of technology development and business, with the aim of successfully shaping innovation processes by providing tailor-made information.
+The team Sustainable Innovation and Impact Assessment conducts research at the interface of technology development and business, with the aim of successfully shaping innovation processes by providing tailor-made information.
 With that, our research partners are supported and advised on ecological, economic and social questions related to market issues.

 The expertise is grouped into three topics:

 A variety of methods, such as Delphi-studies, social network analyses, importance-performance analyses, quantitative and qualitative surveys are applied for technology foresight to identify barriers and incentives that influence the success of new products and technologies.
 Requirements for new products, market volumes, but also social acceptance – fundamental for economic success – are identified and targeted measures can be derived.

 - Market surveys with survey tools such as Limesurvey, Survey monkey, ...

 - Media and Content Analysis with Atlas Ti, Max QDA

 Customised forecasting models and sector simulations